 When endometriosis symptoms are acknowledged and treated, most women with the condition do well.

-Learn more about how endometriosis is diagnosed and when to see your doctor.
+On this page, you’ll learn about how endometriosis is diagnosed and when to see your doctor.

 Topics on this page